svvsdIC/svvsdcallforcode/contributing/PULL-REQUESTS.md

 ## Dependencies

-More details to come on Project Sample dependencies.
-In case of doubt, open an issue in the [issue tracker](https://github.com/svvsdIC/svvsdcallforcode/issues/) or engage on the [Project Sample Slack workspace][].
+More details to come on svvsdCallForCode dependencies.
+In case of doubt, open an issue in the [issue tracker](https://github.com/svvsdIC/svvsdcallforcode/issues/) or engage on the [svvsdCallForCode Slack workspace][].

 ## Setting up your local environment